create a project with npm

 Add before or after slots

 Since the EditorContent component is rendered by the EditorProvider component, we now can't directly define where to render before or after content of our editor.
-For that we can use the slotBefore & slotAfter props on the EditorProvider component.
+For that, we can use the slotBefore and slotAfter props on the EditorProvider component.

 <EditorProvider